 If a screening test shows that your baby may have MSUD, a follow-up blood test for amino acid levels should be done right away to confirm the disease.

 Gallagher RC, Enns GM, Cowan TM, Mendelsohn B, Packman S. Aminoacidemias and organic acidemias.
-In: Swaiman KF, Ashwal S, Ferriero DM, eds.
+In: Swaiman KF, Ashwal S, Ferriero DM, et al, eds.
 Swaiman's Pediatric Neurology: Principles and Practice.
 6th ed.
 Philadelphia, PA: Elsevier; 2017:chap 37.